 Not all types of glass are accepted for recycling.
 In order to keep recyclable glass pure, it’s important that you don’t mix non-recyclable and recyclable glass types at Council’s glass collection points:

-Council has allocated the below locations as glass collection stations and continues to investigate further convenient locations across Ipswich.
-Council will update this website with these locations as they become available.
+Council has allocated the below locations as glass collection stations - residents can drop their glass off at any of the below stations at no cost and the glass will be recycled and reused.
+Council continues to investigate further convenient locations across Ipswich and will update this webpage with these locations as they become available.

 Please note that no container refund is paid to residents who drop their glass at council collection points.
 Container refunds are only applicable to eligible containers disposed of at special container disposal stations under the Queensland Container Refund Scheme (CRS).
 While glass containers that are marked as eligible for the Queensland Container Refund Scheme may be dropped off at any of council's below glass collection points, no refund will apply (see following paragraph for more info about the CRS).

 Current Glass Collection Points Ipswich